 3. Amazing campus in one of Europe's most exciting cities

 TU Dublin runs through five campuses, all spread across the beautiful city of Dublin.
 The campuses are at Aungier Street, Bolton Street, Tallaght, Blanchardstown, and Grangegorman.
 The flagship campus of TU Dublin is located in the inner north of the city at Grangegorman and houses 10,000 students.
-It also includes the Greenway Hub, which serves as the state-of-the-art facility to conduct research and innovation at the university leading to knowledge advancement, and inclusive education.
+It also includes the Greenway Hub, which serves as the university's state-of-the-art facility for research and innovation, leading to knowledge advancement and inclusive education.
 All the campuses are easily accessible to students with the many public transportation modes of the city known for its cultural heritage and innovation.

-Dublin is a great city for international students, who are welcomed by the city's people with their exceptional hospitality.
-The students can enjoy the famous pub culture of Dublin, get access to free trips to museums and other cultural activities and soak in the beauty of nature in and around the city.
+Dublin is a great city for international students, who the city's people welcome with their exceptional hospitality.
+The students can enjoy Dublin's famous pub culture, access free trips to museums and other cultural activities, and soak in the beauty of nature in and around the city.
 As Dublin is a short distance from the countryside, students can take refreshing breaks from their studies whenever needed.

 4. International student support

-Currently, over 2,800 international students are enrolled at the university from more than 100 countries.
+Over 2,800 international students are enrolled at the university from more than 100 countries.
 TU Dublin has a dedicated International Office that ensures that international students get all the information and guidance they need while they study at the university.
 These services range from guiding about arrival, housing, finances, and career services.
-With small class sizes and a 1:20 staff-student ratio, attention is given to students to train them with the skillsets required by the current job market.
-There is a wide range of societies and sports clubs, giving students plenty of opportunities to have a vibrant campus life.
+With small class sizes and a 1:20 staff-student ratio, students are given attention to train them with the skill sets required by the current job market.
+A wide range of societies and sports clubs gives students plenty of opportunities to have a vibrant campus life.

-The university is committed to diversity, equality, and inclusion and practices these values by supporting a diverse student body with a wide range of services that enable them to learn and thrive.
-The strong international partnerships of the university provide opportunities for fruitful student and staff exchange programmes through cross-collaboration research projects and employment opportunities.
+The university is committed to diversity, equality, and inclusion.
+It practices these values by supporting a diverse student body with a wide range of services that enable them to learn and thrive.
+The university's strong international partnerships provide opportunities for fruitful student and staff exchange programmes through cross-collaboration research projects and employment opportunities.